jazerix/blockchain-exam/1-Distributed-systems-and-decentralization.md

   - They can manipulate the contents of the database
 - How many nodes participate in the bitcoin blockchain?
   - Roughly 15k
-- What does permission-less mean?
+- What does permissionless mean?
   - No one has more power than anyone else, the only thing that separates them are the processing power they deliver (PoW)
 - What is a sybil attack?
   - Being able to create identities "cheaply" and thus can flood a system to get majority say